 The ECCA has looked at ways of reducing this time further.
 Firstly, the organisation is made up of volunteers, so if all Clubs left it late and missed the closing date then things would be impossible to manage.
 Secondly, the ECCA doesn’t operate a final closing date policy of miss the date and you’re out.

 1. Something like a week is needed sort out queries such as athletes in wrong age groups and names missed off original lists.

-2. The Championship Secretary then forwards the entry lists to the Association’s Computer and Chip Company and on average 7500 entries are sent each year.
+2. The Championship Secretary then forwards the entry lists to the Association’s Computer and Chip Contractor, note there was 9565 entries in 2018.

 3. The inputting and formatting take another 10 to 14 days and then entries are sent back for scrutiny.
 This covers Foreign Athletes, 1st Claim clearance and Affiliations.
-Note, that despite it being stated on entry forms and acknowledgement letters that only Clubs affiliated to England Athletics can enter, a number of Clubs fail to pay affiliation and athlete registration fees and this takes another week to deal with.
+Note, that despite it being stated on entry forms and acknowledgements that only Clubs and Athletes registered to England Athletics can run, a number Clubs fail to pay their affiliation and registration of athlete’s fees..

-5. Meanwhile, the Contractor puts a number and a chip for each athlete entered into an envelope with instructions on how to use the chip, for distribution on the day.
+5. Meanwhile, the Contractor puts a number and a chip allocated to that No. in an envelope with instructions of how to use the chip for each athlete entered, for distribution on the day.

-The process is reviewed annually but we are unable to identify any slack in the system; the entry closing date will remain 7 weeks before the date of the Championships.
+So there is no slack in the system and the entry closing date is now 6 weeks before the date of the Championships.